Chatchanan-V/PRiDAN/README.md

-# PRiDAN

-This repository is based on the paper "PRiDAN: Person Re-identification from Drones with Adaptive Weights and Expanded Neighbourhood"
+# PRiDAN : Person Re-identification from Drones with Adaptive Weights and Expanded Neighbourhood"